 Helping Hands: Child Life Therapy Program

 For sick or injured children who need hospital care, the pain and illness they’re experiencing can be overwhelming – as can the fear of the unknown and the sense of helplessness about not being in control of their treatment and its outcome.
-But in 2022, an invaluable Child Life Therapist position was created at The Prince Charles Hospital to help alleviate the worries of some of the littlest paediatric patients.
+But in 2022, an invaluable Child Life Therapy Program was created at The Prince Charles Hospital to help alleviate the worries of some of the littlest paediatric patients.

 Meenu uses play-based interventions including positive distraction techniques to minimise children’s fear and anxiety to improve their coping in clinical environments.
 She helps to prepare children for medical procedures by explaining the process in an age-appropriate way, aiming to empower them by dispelling fears and clarifying any misunderstandings.